-Beginning in 2015, the lifetime estate and gift tax exclusion (which was indexed for inflation in the 2013 Tax Relief Act) will rise to $5,430,000 from $5.34 Million for 2014.
+Beginning in 2016, the lifetime estate and gift tax exclusion (which was indexed for inflation in the 2013 Tax Relief Act) will rise to $5,450,000 from $5.43 Million for 2015.
 This is the limit on tax-free transfers during life or at death.
-This means that couples who have not yet made any lifetime gifts will be able to avoid estate taxes with a combined estate of $10,860,000 or less.
-Importantly, this combined exclusion is only available for surviving spouses who file an estate tax return for their deceased spouse.
+This means that couples who have not yet made any lifetime gifts will be able to avoid estate taxes with a combined estate of $10,900,000 or less.
+Importantly, it may be necessary for a surviving spouse to file an estate tax return for their deceased spouse in order to take advantage of this combined exclusion amount.

 Once again this year, the annual gift tax exclusion remains at $14,000, meaning that you can make a gift of $14,000 to as many people as you like without counting against your lifetime exclusion.
 Spouses can combine their annual exclusions to give a combined $28,000 to anyone they choose.